Graham Spry: Life

-During the Spanish Civil War Spry helped organize the Mackenzie-Papineau Battalion that fought on the Republican side.
+During the Spanish Civil War Spry helped organize medical support for the Mackenzie-Papineau Battalion that fought on the Republican side.

 In 1938, Spry married Irene Mary Biss.
 Unable to find work in Canada because of his socialist convictions, however, Spry accepted a job offer from an old Oxford friend and served as a British-based executive for Standard Oil from 1940 to 1946, managing subsidiaries operating in the Middle East and elsewhere.
 From 1942 to 1945, he also served as personal assistant to Sir Stafford Cripps, a Labour minister in the wartime British cabinet, and travelled with Cripps to India.
 After the war, Spry was named agent-general of Tommy Douglas's CCF government in London representing the province of Saskatchewan from 1946 to 1968 in Britain, including responsibility for Europe and the Middle East.

 Spry played a crucial role during the 1962 Saskatchewan doctors' strike against Medicare by recruiting British doctors to move to the province.
 In 1968 he reactivated his involvement with broadcasting, founding the Canadian Broadcasting League over which he presided until 1973.
 In 1970, Spry reputedly turned down Prime Minister Pierre Trudeau's offer of a Senate seat.
 That same year, he was made a Companion of the Order of Canada.
 Graham Spry died in Ottawa on November 24, 1983.